wp-plugins/related-links/readme.txt

 == Changelog ==

+= 1.7.1 =
+* Removed an obsolete console log that may cause problems on Internet Explorer 7 and 8.
 = 1.7 =
 * Added a Widget to show the related links in your widgetized theme areas.
 * Fixed a JavaScript error when adding custom links.